 Other Potential Issues

-Sometimes a high-protein diet may cause digestive upset, dehydration, or bad breath for your pet cat.
+Sometimes a high-protein diet may cause digestive upset, dehydration, or bad breath in your pet cat.
 Keep an eye on your cat’s overall health and consult your vet if any issues arise.

 Impact on Weight Management